ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 ![vpc-transit-vpc-spoke_tgw](images/vpc-transit-hidden/vpc-transit-spoke-tgw.svg){: class="center"}
 {: style="text-align: center;"}

-The Transit Gateway between the transit vpc and the spoke vpcs has been added to the diagram.
+The Transit Gateway between the transit VPC and the spoke VPCs has been added to the diagram.

 1. Apply the layer: